In 2016, West Virginia repealed a law requiring a person to have a permit to carry a hidden, loaded weapon in public.1

 - Is 21 years of age or older (individuals between the ages of 18 and 21 may apply for a provisional permit to carry4;

-- Is a bona fide United States citizen or legal resident, and resident of the state and of the county in which the application is made and has a valid driver’s license or other state-issued photo identification showing the residence;
+- Is a bona fide United States citizen or legal resident, and resident of the state and of the county in which the application is made or of another state in the country and has a valid driver’s license or other state-issued photo identification showing the residence;

 - Is not addicted to alcohol or a controlled substance or drug, and is not “an unlawful user thereof,” as evidenced by either of the following within the three years immediately prior to the application: 1) Residential or court-ordered treatment for alcoholism or alcohol detoxification or drug treatment; or 2) Two or more convictions for driving while under the influence or driving while impaired;